About

 • Benjamin Morehouse, b.morehouse@uci.edu, Molecular Biology & Biochemistry

 Studying the evolution and diversification of innate immune signaling systems using biochemical and structural methods.
-Interested in cyclic nucleotides and chemical defenses.
+Interested in cyclic nucleotides and chemical defenses

 • Yongsheng Shiyongshes@uci.edu, Microbiology & Molecular Genetics